 This is to say: the privileging of objects in space fetishizes the object and therefore sacrifices changes in time.
-This creates and alienated and static space of purely fetishized structures devoid of life.
+This creates an alienated and static space of purely fetishized structures, devoid of life.

-This was an excerpt from “The Society of The Spectacle: Elaborated” a forthcoming book by 0xADADA.
+This was an excerpt from “The Society of The Spectacle” a forthcoming translation of Guy Debord, translated by 0xADADA.

 Debord, Guy.
 (1983).
 The Society of the Spectacle.
 Trans.
 Fredy Perlman.
 Detroit: Black & Red, Print.

 Hegel, G.W.F.
 (1986).
 The Philosophical Propadeutic.
 Trans.
 A.V.
 Miller.
 Oxford, UK: New York, NY: B. Blackwell, Hardcover.